Fentanyl Abuse & Addiction

 This is why people become addicted.
 Their brain starts to seek out the substance that led to the feelings of euphoria, and a cycle of addiction is born.

-Fentanyl is addictive, and it’s also a drug that can create a physical dependence.
-Physical dependence is different from a psychological addiction, and this occurs when your body becomes so used to the presence of the fentanyl that it can’t function normally without it.
+Fentanyl is addictive, and it’s also a drug that can create physical dependence.
+Physical dependence is different from a psychological addiction, and this occurs when your body becomes so used to the presence of fentanyl that it can’t function normally without it.
 When this happens and someone stops taking it suddenly they can experience withdrawal symptoms.

 With a fentanyl overdose, the respiratory system is depressed to the point that breathing stops.
 If someone takes fentanyl without knowing it, that risk is especially high.

 Fentanyl patches are given in medical settings as a way to deliver a controlled amount of the painkiller to a patient.
 These transdermal patches are put directly on the skin, and since the medicine is delivered in a time-released way, people wonder whether or not fentanyl patch addiction is possible.

 The answer is yes.
 A fentanyl patch can create a high, and it can lead to abuse and addiction.

 Some of the methods of abusing fentanyl patches include applying multiple patches directly to the skin and changing out the medicated patches more often than you’re supposed to.
 People may also chew the patches or swallow them to get the medicine more quickly and strongly, they may insert them rectally, they may inject the gel from the patches, or they may create a tea from the patch.